-For each channel of the Oracle 2EC model only, the AccurateCount (Enable Vehicle Counting) output feature can be enabled via the "SET UP" menu to produce a secondary output in addition to the primary CALL output for every vehicle entering the loop zone.
-Each vehicle entering the loop will cause an output pulse of $125ms \pm 25ms$ from the secondary "Count" output on pin S (Channel 1) and pin Y (Channel 2), irrespective of the size of the loop.
+For each channel, the AccurateCount (Enable Vehicle Counting) output feature can be enabled via the "SET UP" menu to produce a secondary output in addition to the primary CALL output for every vehicle entering the loop zone.
+Each vehicle entering the loop will cause an output pulse of 125ms ± 25ms from the secondary "Count" output on pin S (Channel 1) and pin Y (Channel 2), irrespective of the size of the loop.
 See section 3.3.2.